 Options for bushwalking abound along the Illawarra Escarpment — the 500-metre high sandstone cliff that towers above and behind the city, defining its landward boundary.
 Iconic walks include the steeply forested Sublime Point Walking Track and the highly scenic Mount Kembla Ring Track.
 The escarpment’s height also makes it an ideal place for hang-gliding, with Stanwell Tops and Bald Hill Reserve among the favoured launch sites.

 Do you have any tips to add to our Wollongong travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock